marcinjak9/italian-flavours-gatsby/src/pages/i-am-angelina/index.md

   ctaText: Get Inspired!
 Talk to me
   heroBgOverlay: true
   subtitle: >+
-    I am a professional gourmet travel curator and I am the founder of Italian Flavours, a boutique tour operator specialised in creating unique cultural-culinary holidays in Italy.
+    I am a professional gourmet travel curator and the founder of Italian Flavours, a boutique tour operator specialised in creating unique cultural-culinary holidays in Italy.
 Of course I am Italian, 100%.